The Academic Program

 Credits received prior to matriculation at Union College, including Advanced Placement and International Baccalaureate courses

 A matriculating first-year student can transfer in a maximum of four course credits to use towards graduation credit requirements through any combination of Advanced Placement (AP) examinations, the International Baccalaureate Program (IB), or college courses taken at other post-secondary institutions.
 For students completing the Full Diploma in the IB program, credit may be granted to the equivalent of a full year of Union College course work.
+Credit can be granted for similar high-level examinations from other countries, such as A-level examinations, in consultation with academic departments (references to AP and IB examinations below should be understood to apply to approved examinations from other countries as well.)
 Students must elect a more advanced course if they study in a department in which credit has been granted.
 Repetition of work for which credit has been granted will not be permitted.
 Please refer to department and program pages for specific guidelines.
 Please note: Online courses are not eligible for transfer credit.

 Students with AP examination scores of three or higher in calculus and four or five in other subject areas may be eligible to receive college course credit.
 Credit for IB courses may be awarded for higher-level examination scores of six or better; economics will accept a score of five at the higher level.
 Aside from AP and IB courses, Union College will consider granting credit for a course taken while the student is enrolled in high school only if the course is taken on the campus of the college or university offering the course, the course is available for enrollment by the students of that college or university, and the final grade is a C or better.